-Osteoarthritis (OA) is the most common form of arthritis affecting a large part of the population, and is a major cause of illness and disability.[1, 2] The knee joint is most frequently affected,[3] and due to the knee's crucial role in independent ambulation, knee OA leads to considerable disability affecting the individual's participation in society and independent living.
-Because no cure is available and so many people are affected, health care costs associated with knee OA are enormous-even higher than for more high-profile diseases such as diabetes, cancer, and cardiovascular diseases.[4]
+Osteoarthritis (OA) is the most common form of arthritis affecting a large section of the population, and is a major cause of illness and disability.
+The knee joint is most frequently affected, and due to the knee's crucial role in independent ambulation, knee OA leads to considerable disability affecting an individual's participation in society and independent living.
+Because no cure is available and many people are affected, healthcare costs associated with knee OA are enormous-even higher than for the more high-profile diseases such as diabetes, cancer and cardiovascular diseases.
 With its prevalence on the rise, knee OA poses a substantial socioeconomic and public health burden.

 Walking is the most common form of human locomotion, and most people walk every day, resulting in millions of steps per year.
-Biomechanical loading on the knee joint during walking is estimated to exceed 2-3 times body weight;[5] thus, knee joint loading is unavoidable component of an independent lifestyle.
-One widely accepted theory is that higher knee joint loading during walking is causally linked with accelerated structural knee OA progression.[6-8] In accordance with this theory, unloading is advocated in an attempt to slow or halt disease progression.[9]
-Unspecific measures of high joint loading, such as excess body mass and Body-Mass Index (BMI), have been associated with OA development,[10, 11] and obesity is believed to act mainly through high mechanical loads,[12] although systemic effects have also been indicated.[13]
-However higher body mass does not necessarily lead to higher joint loading during walking,[14] and more specific measures of joint loading are necessary to apply.
+Biomechanical loading on the knee joint during walking is estimated to exceed 2-3 times body weight5; thus, knee joint loading is unavoidable component of an independent lifestyle.
+One widely accepted theory is that higher knee joint loading during walking is causally linked with accelerated structural knee OA progression.
+In accordance with this theory, unloading is advocated in an attempt to slow or halt disease progression.
+Unspecific measures of high joint loading, such as excess body mass and body mass index (BMI), have been associated with OA development, and obesity is believed to act mainly through high mechanical loads, although systemic effects have also been indicated.
+However, higher body mass does not necessarily lead to higher joint loading during walking, and more specific measures of joint loading are necessary to apply.

-Objective estimates of joint loading during walking can be obtained by 3-dimensional gait analysis.
-Typically, the knee adduction moment (KAM) or biomechanical modeling of compression forces is used.
-The KAM has been of particular interest because it reflects the medial to lateral joint load distribution,[15] with good face validity with respect to the relative prevalence of medial, as opposed to lateral compartment, tibiofemoral knee OA.[16]
-Despite its common usage, a recent systematic review did not find consistent evidence that the KAM differs between those with and without knee OA.[17]
+Objective estimates of joint loading during walking can be obtained by three-dimensional gait analysis.
+Typically, the knee adduction moment (KAM) or biomechanical modelling of compression forces is used.
+The KAM has been of particular interest because it reflects the medial to lateral joint load distribution, with good face validity with respect to the relative prevalence of medial, as opposed to lateral compartment, tibiofemoral knee OA.
+16 Despite its common usage, a recent systematic review did not find consistent evidence to the fact that the KAM differs between those with and without knee OA.
+17

 The relationship between knee joint loading during walking and knee OA has been a focus of knee OA-related biomechanical research for 10-20 years.
-Studies reveal that symptomatic treatment of knee OA results in increases in knee joint loads during walking,[5, 18-20] which are unwanted according to the hypothesised structural consequences of increased joint loading.
-This may generate confusion among researchers, clinicians, and patients, who are interested in this information to aid them in prevention, palliation, and treatment strategies.
-Establishing causal relationships between modifiable factors, such as knee joint loading, and disease specific measures, such as structural disease progression, is imperative in the generation of effective strategies.
+Studies reveal that symptomatic treatment of knee OA results in increases in knee joint loads during walking, 5 18-20 which are unwanted according to the hypothesised structural consequences of increased joint loading.
+This may generate confusion among researchers, clinicians and patients, who are interested in this information to aid them in prevention, palliation and treatment strategies.
+Establishing causal relationship among modifiable factors, such as knee joint loading, and disease-specific measures, such as structural disease progression, is imperative in the generation of effective strategies.

-Seminal epidemiological work by Hill proposed a set of criteria (the Bradford Hill criteria) to systematically evaluate the existence of a causal link between an exposure and a health outcome.[21]
-These criteria have been previously employed to demonstrate the causal link between smoking and lung cancer,[22] and between dietary factors and coronary heart disease,[23] and have the capacity to evaluate the link between knee joint loading and structural knee OA progression.
+Seminal epidemiological work by Hill proposed a set of considerations (the Bradford Hill criteria) to systematically evaluate the existence of a causal link between an exposure and a health outcome.
+These criteria have been previously employed to demonstrate the causal link between smoking and lung cancer, and between dietary factors and coronary heart disease, and have the capacity to evaluate the link between knee joint loading and structural knee OA progression.